USA Shooting Youth Programs

 There are many programs available through USA Shooting and partner organizations.
 Where a youth may not have excelled in other sports, shooting sports do not require a participant to be the fastest, tallest, or strongest.
 It does require—or will teach—patience, determination, organization skills, mental and physical control, safety awareness, goal setting, problem solving, and good citizenship/sportsmanship.

 We have many aspiring junior athletes who have traveled to competitions outside the US (e.g. Munich, Germany, Beijing, China, Plzen, Czech Republic).
 USA Shooting provides the support necessary so that our junior athletes can achieve their goals and dreams.
-You have to compete with the best to be the best.
+The only requirement is that one is willing to compete with the best to be the best.

 Junior USA Shooting members can register for USA Shooting sanctioned competitions that provide exposure to international shooting rules, shoulder-to-shoulder competitions and visibility of their skill progression that will earn them opportunities to make the National Junior Development Team.